Inuvil

+Inuvil is a town in the Northern Province of Sri Lanka, about 5 miles north of the city of Jaffna.
+It is located on the Jaffna-Kangesanthurai road.
+This road divides the town into two parts East Inuvil and West Inuvil.
+Inuvil is bordered by Uduvil to the north, Urumbarai to the east, Kondavil to the south, and Sudumala to the west.
+The town is known for its tobacco production, full of small plantations for agriculture.

+McLeod Hospital, a maternity hospital established by the American Mission, is the most famous.
+Until a few decades ago, people from many parts of the peninsula flocked to this clinic.

 People

-The town and the surrounding area has traditionally been populated by farmers.
+The town and the surrounding area have traditionally been populated by farmers.
 However, many have educated their children to be professionals.
 There are several people who have started their own business as well.
 The majority of the people are Tamils.
-First revolutionary group (EROS) Eelam Revolutionary Organisation of Students formed by Eliyathamby Ratnasabapathy is from Inuvil.
+The first revolutionary group (EROS) Eelam Revolutionary Organisation of Students formed by Eliyathamby Ratnasabapathy is from Inuvil.

-Many residents have immigrated to western countries.
+Many residents have immigrated to Western countries.
 The Inuvil diaspora is present in Canada, England, France, Germany, Switzerland, United States, Australia, Norway and Sweden.